• Home

 Bristol Airport

-Bristol airport is 50 miles (80 km) from Cardiff.
-Journey time is approximately 2 hours.
+Bristol Airport is 50 miles (80 km) from Cardiff.
+Journey time is approximately two hours.

-By Coach: The Greyhound UK coach service runs every 2 hours from Bristol Airport to Cardiff Bus Station.
-Single fare: £6.
-Tickets can be bought online at www.greyhounduk.com
+By Coach: The Greyhound UK coach service runs every two hours from Bristol Airport to Cardiff Bus Station.
+Single fare: GBP 6.
+Tickets can be bought online at www.greyhounduk.com.

-By Train: Take the Bristol International Flyer from the airport to Bristol Temple Meads train station (£7).
+By Train: Take the Bristol International Flyer from the airport to Bristol Temple Meads train station (GBP 7).
 From Bristol Temple Meads, trains to Cardiff Central run every 30 minutes.
-One-way ticket: approximately £10.
+One-way tickets are approximately GBP 10.

-Alternative: Take the Bristol International Flyer bus (runs every 10 minutes) to Bristol city center or Bristol Bus Station, then catch a National Express coach to Cardiff (runs every 2 hours, £10).
+Alternative: Take the Bristol International Flyer bus to Bristol city centre or Bristol Bus Station, then catch a National Express coach to Cardiff.
+One-way fares are typically around GBP 10.

 Cardiff International Airport